SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/srm_getting_started/implementing_virtual_functions/creating_profile_load_scripts.md

 ## Creating a Profile-Load Script

 Below you can fin the basic steps to create a Profile-Load Scripts.
-For more detailed information on [script input arguments](#input-arguments-of-a-profile-load-script) and [content](#content-of-a-profile-load-script), as well as on [how to test the script](#testing-profile-load-scripts), refer to the sections below this.
+For more detailed information on [script input arguments](#input-arguments-of-a-profile-load-script) and [content](#content-of-a-profile-load-script), as well as on [how to test a PLS](#testing-profile-load-scripts), refer to the sections below this.

 1. Start from the example script *SRM_ProfileLoadScriptTemplate*, which is included in the SRM framework.